Dancing with the Stars (American TV series) season 2: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1

 Each couple performed either the cha-cha-cha or the waltz.
 Couples are listed in the order they performed.

 Week 2

 Each couple performed either the quickstep or the rumba.
 Couples are listed in the order they performed.

 Week 3

 Each couple performed either the jive or the tango.
 Couples are listed in the order they performed.

 Week 4

 Each couple performed either the foxtrot or the paso doble.
 Couples are listed in the order they performed.

 Week 5

 Each couple performed the samba, as well as a group salsa.
 Couples are listed in the order they performed.

 Week 6

 Each couple performed one unlearned dance, as well as a group Viennese waltz.
 Couples are listed in the order they performed.